JRNinj/2-stroke-exhaust/README.md

 When you finished you can also export your result and safe it in a ".txt" file on your computer.

 Have fun building your next 2-stroke exhaust and thanks for using this program.

+#Problems
+It can happen that your Anti-Virus program tries to delete the ZIP Folder or the Folder with the runnable ".exe" file.
+In this case the only options are to set the folders directory on the whitelist of your Anti-Virus program or deactivate the program for the moment.
+When you installed Python you can also download the ".py" file from github and run it.